-In Historic Move At Labor-Skeptic 'Chicago Tribune', Newsroom Pushes To Form Union
+In Historic Move At Labor-Skeptic 'Chicago Tribune,' Newsroom Pushes To Form Union

 "The journalists at the Tribune have a lot of sweat equity here," said Peter Nickeas, a seven-year veteran of the paper who covers gun violence.
 "Whoever our owners are, they need to recognize that the newsroom is a group of civic-minded people who are dedicated to their jobs."

-Reporters in Chicago watched closely as their peers in California battled LA Times editor-in-chief Lewis D'Vorkin over the independence of their news reports and the philosophy guiding future coverage.
+Reporters in Chicago watched closely as their peers in California battled LA Times Editor-in-Chief Lewis D'Vorkin over the independence of their news reports and the philosophy guiding future coverage.
 D'Vorkin was shifted out of the California newsroom.
 He joined Levinsohn at Tronc's digital division, which is intended to shape what its properties do online — including journalistically.

 A group of reporters, editors and other news professionals at the Tribune spent Tuesday night at a card-signing ceremony.
 NPR interviewed four Tribune journalists involved in the labor effort.
-They said they hope to unionize about 280 editorial nonmanagement employees at the Tribune, its sister Spanish-language daily Hoy, the entertainment-oriented tabloid RedEye and four suburban publications.
+They said they hope to unionize about 280 editorial nonmanagement employees at the Tribune, its sister Spanish-language daily, Hoy, the entertainment-oriented tabloid RedEye and four suburban publications.
 Those involved in the drive say they are confident about the ultimate success of their efforts.

-Among the signatories to a letter sent out Tuesday night by organizers are some of the paper's most prominent remaining journalists, including four Pulitzer Prize winners — columnists Clarence Page and Mary Schmich, the reporter Joe Mahr and the photographer E. Jason Wambsgans.
+Among the signatories to a letter sent out Wednesday morning by organizers are some of the paper's most prominent remaining journalists, including four Pulitzer Prize winners — columnists Clarence Page and Mary Schmich, reporter Joe Mahr and photographer E. Jason Wambsgans.

-Note: A previous version of this story incorrectly said that organizers sent a letter on Tuesday night.
-The letter was sent Wednesday morning.